What we are doing

 Our accreditation programmes

-The Accreditation Unit manages programmes in a number of clinical services including:
+The Accreditation Unit manages accreditation programmes in a number of clinical services including:

 This further supports the delivery of excellent patient care by ensuring endoscopists are continually developing their practice.
 More information about this can be found on the JAG website.

-If you are interested in developing an accreditation programme in your clinical service, or have any other queries, please do not hesitate in contacting the team on +44 (0)20 3075 1620 or email@example.com.
+If you are interested in working with us to develop an accreditation programme in your clinical service, or have any other queries, please do not hesitate in contacting the team on +44 (0)20 3075 1620 or firstname.lastname@example.org.